Daniel Freund: Member of the European Parliament, 2019–2024

-In addition to his committee assignments, Freund is part of the parliament's delegation to the EU-Montenegro Stabilisation and Association Parliamentary Committee.
-He co-chairs the European Parliament Intergroup on Anti-Corruption (alongside Roberta Metsola) and is a member of the European Parliament Intergroup on LGBT Rights.
-Since 2021, he has also been chairing the Spinelli Group.
+In addition to his committee assignments, Freund was part of the parliament's delegation to the EU-Montenegro Stabilisation and Association Parliamentary Committee in the 9th parliamentary term.

-In the negotiations to form a coalition government of the Christian Democratic Union (CDU) and the Green Party under Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Freund was part of his party’s delegation in the working group on cultural affairs, media, democracy and sports.
+In the negotiations to form a coalition government of the Christian Democratic Union (CDU) and the Green Party under Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Freund was part of his party's delegation in the working group on cultural affairs, media, democracy and sports.